dfinity/motoko/design/StableMemory.md

 restore the displaced first word of StableMemory and deserialize any stable vars, taking care to zero the (logically) free StableMemory occupied by any encoded stable variables (so that initial reads beyond page `size`  always return 0).

+This scheme avoids relocating most of StableMem and is constant time when there are no stable variables.

 # Details: